Skip to main content

 goal/success

-Trial → paid conversion dropped after deploy 7f3a2c1.
+Trial → paid conversion, treatment vs. control after deploy 7f3a2c1.

 Actionrollback target ready